What are the qualities of the Aikido Master, and how can you improve your skills to move towards this goal?

 Not learning ukemi and breakfalls to a good level.

-This often stops many students from continuing their training, as they either experience the fear of injury (which causes tense muscles and possible injury), OR they get an injury and stop training.
+often stops students from continuing their training, as they experience the fear of injury (which can leads to injury), OR they are injured and stop training.

 Focusing on doing the technique, rather than receiving it.